 The name of the prize changed twice at the end of the first decade and the selection criteria expanded accordingly.
 Because of world concern for new and renewable sources of energy, and the knowledge that energy production had been in many cases a source of pollution, Mrs. Tyler renamed the award the Tyler Ecology – Energy Prize in 1981.
 By 1983, the name of the award was changed permanently to the Tyler Prize for Environmental Achievement to recognize the variety of disciplines contributing to the solution of critical environmental problems.

-During its forty-one year history, the Prize has recognized outstanding, world-class environmental accomplishments and contributions of sixty-seven individuals and four organizations.
+During its forty-two year history, the Prize has recognized outstanding, world-class environmental accomplishments and contributions of sixty-eight individuals and four organizations.
 Those recipients encompass the spectrum of environmental concerns, including environmental policy, environmental health, air and water pollution, ecosystem disruption, loss of biodiversity, population, energy and food resources.
 This distinguished group of people have been passionate about their work, and their feelings about the importance of their environmental contributions has been reinforced by being awarded this premier international prize.

 Amber Brown, Administrator